by Debbie Hodge

 - simple shapes (circles, diamonds, scalloped edges, simple modifications that add curves)

 Take a look at branding these days and you’ll see plenty of vintage or retro images, typefaces, and layouts.
 Retro is trendy and retro branding is aimed at offering comfort, of reminding us of a time when things were better.

 This month, our Creative Team took the challenge to design pages incorporating those 3 elements of nostalgic packaging, signage and advertisements.

-Leah Farquharson‘s layout celebrates things about her husband for which she is thankful.
-She says, “My design is completely inspired by the graphic design for The Cranky Pressman shown below.
+‘s layout celebrates things about her husband for which she is thankful.
+She says, “My design is completely inspired by the graphic design for shown below.
 The clean edges and styling along with primary colors can be a stunning combination – especially when you’re going for a masculine tone.”

 Christy says, “The wood crate inspired the canvas for my layout, and the burst became my photo foundation.
 I inked photo edges in black and distressed the cardstock to resemble the worn label on the crate.”

 Letter Stickers mounted on white and cut with a border echo the type treatment on the inspiration piece, and Christy used a white Signo pen for journaling, replicating the look of the white wording on the green portion of the label.
 To add dimension to the design Christy added punched scalloped circles and buttons.

 Sue Althouse says, “This page is about childhood memories of my dad and his love of bowling.
 The photo, from 1960 with its white scalloped border, set the tone for my retro design.
 “Looking for inspiration, I searched Pinterest for retro bowling signage and the Silhouette store for retro bowling shapes.
 Keeping a simple design, choosing a limited color scheme, and selecting appropriate typography all combined to achieve the retro look I desired.”